 CLIMATE: Usually extremely cold – it is essential to come prepared with suitable winter gear including hand and foot warmers.
 Be ready for temperatures below 0°F/-18°C, not counting windchill, and on extreme days it can be significantly colder, though this is unusual.
 On rare occasions, warm and balmy highs of 30 to 40°F (-1 to 5°C) do occur, but don’t expect this.
 Moderate wind is also a reality on the North Shore of Lake Superior and can make the apparent temperature seem much colder.
 Snow is possible throughout the tour.

-ACCOMMODATION: Excellent.
-We typically use respected hotel chains such as Best Western.
+ACCOMMODATION: Very good to excellent.
+We typically use well-known and respected hotel chains such as Best Western.
 All of the hotels have typical amenities, including Wi-Fi.

 PHOTOGRAPHY: While this is a birding tour, Minnesota in winter offers many opportunities for taking excellent photos of most target species, from Gray Gray and other owls to Spruce Grouse, and winter finches coming into the feeders.
 Because the list of target species is low, we often spend more time with individual birds, so this trip is more “photographer-friendly” than average.

 TRAVEL REQUIREMENTS: For US citizens, no special requirements are necessary to visit Minnesota.
 Citizens of Canada may enter the US with a valid passport, and do not need to obtain a visa.
 For citizens of the 38 countries on the visa waiver list (including the UK, Western Europe, Australia, New Zealand, Chile, and Japan – click here for the full list), you can enter the US with a valid passport and a completed Electronic System for Travel Authorization (ESTA), which should be applied for online IN ADVANCE OF THE TOUR.
 For all passports, the passport must be valid for at least six months past your intended stay.
 Citizens of all other countries will need to apply for a US visa.
 Travel requirements are subject to change; please double check with the nearest embassy or consulate, or ask our office staff if you are unsure.